async-labs/demo-book/chapter-1.md

 ---

 Here is some content for Chapter 1.
-It's only available to users who buy this book.
+It's only available to the Admin and users who buy this book.

+When you log out and view this page, you'll see a buy button and the "excerpt" instead of this content.